percwg/perc-wg/double/draft-ietf-perc-double.md

 See the framework document that describes this concept in more detail in more detail in [@I-D.ietf-perc-private-media-framework].

-This specification defines an SRTP transfrom that uses the AES-GCM transform [@!RFC7714] to encrypt an RTP packet for the end-to-end cryptographic context.
+This specification defines an SRTP transform that uses the AES-GCM transform [@!RFC7714] to encrypt an RTP packet for the end-to-end cryptographic context.
 The output of this is treated as an RTP packet and again encrypted with an SRTP transform used in the hop-by-hop cryptographic context